The Helpline is open from 10:00 to 16:00 Monday to Friday (excluding bank holidays).

 What to do when your content cannot be removed

-Whilst the Revenge Porn Helpline has a very high takedown rate, we can’t guarantee the removal of private sexual content shared online without consent.
-We know that this can be incredibly disappointing but unfortunately, there is a limit on what our team can do.
-This article aims to explore the options of what happens when content isn’t removed and what can be done.
+Whilst the Revenge Porn Helpline has a very high takedown rate, sadly, we are unable to guarantee the removal of private sexual content that has been shared online without consent.
+We understand the impact this may have, and while we will do everything we can, there are limits to what our team are able to do.
+This article aims to explore the options you may have if your content has been unable to be removed.

 Why might content not be removed?